tunel-apps/tunel/docs/getting_started/user-guide.rst

-If you have custom logic to use Singularity that isn't encompassed in these two use cases, you can [let us know](https://github.com/tunel-apps/tunel) to ask for help, or write a custom app yourself.
+If you have custom logic to use Singularity that isn't encompassed in these two use cases, you can `let us know <https://github.com/tunel-apps/tunel>`_ to ask for help, or write a custom app yourself.

 Connecting to Apps
 ------------------

 Since we cannot reliably always have access to an exposed port, the main (suggested) way to run an app is using a socket.
-Apps are organized according to using sockets or ports, e.g:
+Apps are organized according to using sockets or ports, and optionally launchers, e.g:

 .. code-block:: console